-The FMP needs to detail the provision of flood emergency kit(s) for building users, to include information, warning of the dangers of using portable heaters, (carbon monoxide and fire), fuel storage and candles etc. during potential utility failures, dangers of walking in floodwater, flood warning codes and actions, information about the EA's flood warning system, the nearest Ipswich BC Rest Centre location and information on flood insurance.
+The FMP needs to detail the provision of flood emergency kit(s) for building users, to include information, warning of the dangers of using portable heaters, (carbon monoxide and fire), fuel storage and candles etc. during potential utility failures, dangers of walking in floodwater, flood warning codes and actions, information about the EA's flood warning system, the nearest lpswich BC Rest Centre location and information on flood insurance.
 DEFRA's "Obtaining flood insurance in high risk areas", July 2012 provides guidance.
-The SRF can provide fact sheets on candle safety and carbon monoxide poisoning.